Katō Kanji

-Katō Hiroharu, alternatively named Katō Kanji (23 December 1870 – 9 February 1939), was a Japanese naval officer during the Russo-Japanese War and World War I. The first name 'Kanji' was used in his later life after he became famous, likely just before he was promoted to rear-admiral.
+Katō Hiroharu, alternatively named Katō Kanji (23 December 1870 – 9 February 1939), was a Japanese naval officer during the Russo-Japanese War and World War I. The given name reading 'Kanji' was used in his later life after he became famous, perhaps just before he was promoted to rear-admiral.
 (Note: This is a basic rule-of-thumb applicable to almost any Japanese names with both 'On' and 'Kun' spellings.
-Normally, 'Kun' reading is the name given by the parents, 'On' reading is the nickname used with respect.)
+Normally, the kun reading is the name used in the family, while the on reading is the nickname used with respect.)
 He served as the Chief of Navy General Staff from 22 January 1929 to 11 June 1930.